JamesChevalier/cities/README.md

 The ultimate goal is to have them all, but it's a rough process right now.
 The process explained below shows how to retrieve the `.poly` file for a specific city, but the process I've gone through to gather most of the files in this repository is much more automated and uses [Overpass Turbo](http://overpass-turbo.eu/).

+I have the OSM file for each of the cities in this repository.
+If you would like access to those files, [contact me](http://jameschevalier.us/contact).

 ### How To Get The Poly File For A Specific City

 Sometimes a city won't have a Relation ID, or the Relation that exists will be broken.
 For those instances, the final OSM file can be created manually by tracing the city at [http://extract.bbbike.org/](http://extract.bbbike.org/).
 Just make sure to select one of the 'OSM XML' formats in the top pulldown menu there.